garretsb44/Readme-Generator/README.md

 none

 ### Tests
-run
+can run in terminal

 ### Questions

-You can access my github profile at ["https://github.com/garretsbright44"]
+You can access my github profile at ["https://github.com/garretsb44"]

 You can also contact me through my email: garret_44@ymail.com